gwisk/gradguide/gradguide.md

 2. Typically, you need three.
 Some apps I've seen ask for two.
 You will never need more than three, but some apps will let you add an optional fourth.
 It definitely doesn't hurt to ask for one, but only if you believe it would be strong.
-I must emphasize, it is *much* better to have three strong letters than three strong ones and another that's so-so!

 3. What makes a strong letter?
 Remember the M.O.
 The best letters will attest to your ability to carry out research.
 So, ideally, you